 Candidal paronychia (pediatric) in Child

 Candidal paronychia is a type of inflammation and infection of the nail folds.
 There is usually a disruption in the barrier between the nail plate and nail fold with subsequent colonization or infection with the yeast Candida albicans.
 Candidal paronychia is uncommon in children and infants.
 Risk factors include excessive thumb-sucking or repeated exposure to wetness.
-It may also be seen in immunocompromised children, including transplant patients or those with human immunodeficiency virus (HIV) infection.
+It may also be seen in immunocompromised children, including transplant patients or those with human immunodeficiency virus (HIV) infection or chronic mucocutaneous candidiasis.
 Candidal paronychia can be acute or chronic.

 In acute paronychia, there is pain, erythema, and edema of the nail folds.
 If it progresses, pus may develop.
 In severe cases, granulation tissue may form and there may be permanent nail dystrophy.
 The most common causative infective organism in acute paronychia is Staphylococcus aureus (see bacterial paronychia), but C. albicans has been isolated.